Study abroad in London, England

 - Two to four students per bedroom; configuration of bedrooms per apartment/household varies widely.

-- Apartments are usually co-ed
+- Apartments may be co-ed

 - Bathroom